bijanebrahimi/Another-php-Router/README.md

 ### Custom route value

-it's possible to define a custome value for routes. it can be an array containing any kinds of information inside.
+it's possible to define a custom value for routes. it can be an array containing any kinds of information inside.

 **Example**: simple static HTML file as route value